 Children’s frames may be a smaller version of adults, but children have different needs when it comes to eyewear.
 Find an optical store that specializes in fitting children and has many different options in styles.

-When choosing children’s frames, go to an experienced children’s optician, like Dallas Youth Optical in Plano, Texas.
+When choosing children’s frames, go to an experienced children’s optician, like Dallas Youth Optical with locations in Dallas and Plano, Texas.
 Our experts have the experience to find eyewear that fits your child that they will enjoy wearing.